dskoda/quests/README.md

 ## Acknowledgements

-This work was produced under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344, with support from LLNL's LDRD program under tracking codes 22-ERD-055 and 23-SI-006.
+This work was initially produced under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344, with support from LLNL's LDRD program under tracking codes 22-ERD-055 and 23-SI-006.

 Code released as LLNL-CODE-858914